maireadmeagher/ICT-25/topicxx-wip/unit-4-labs-week-8/side-unit/talk-3-formatting/formatting-graphs.md

   color: green
 ---

-# 03: Plan for Week 8
+# 03: Formatting Graphs

-Read these Instructions
+How to format graphs for word and powerpoint